 Women who are determined to require only routine health screening services for a breast or cervical condition (for example, annual clinical breast examinations, mammograms and pap tests as recommended by the American Cancer Society and the U.S. Preventative Services Task Force) are not considered to need treatment and are not eligible for MBCC.
 A woman may reapply for MBCC if she is later diagnosed with a new breast or cervical cancer, pre-cancerous condition or a metastatic or recurrent breast or cervical cancer.

-If the woman’s treating health professional indicates on Form H1551 that she is not actively receiving treatment, deny the MBCC EDG due to the woman not actively receiving treatment.
+If the woman’s treating health professional indicates on Form H1551 that she is not actively receiving treatment, deny the MBCC Eligibility Determination Group (EDG) due to the woman not actively receiving treatment.

 X—920 Medicaid Coverage

 Women who are eligible for MBCC-Presumptive or MBCC receive full regular Medicaid benefits.